Best mouse pads for gaming in 2026: the fabric and hard-top mats I prefer to game on

 ❌ You're simply looking for something cheap: While the granularity of choice on offer here makes the SteelSeries QCK Performance mats the very best, if all you need is something cheap but excellent, the Corsair MM100 has you covered.

-That's not to say your mouse wont glide on the Control model, though.
-It simply adds a little resistance into the equation that means popping headshots in your favourite multiplayer shooter becomes an easier task.
+That's not to say your mouse won't glide on the Control model, though.
+It simply adds a little resistance into the equation, which means popping headshots in your favourite multiplayer shooter becomes an easier task.
 It's resistant to overshooting movements, meaning you can make rapid moves without speeding your mouse off-target in a late-night panic.

-Whichever option you pick the backing will be made of neoprene foam—unlike most fabric pads, which usually use a rubber and cloth combo.
-That makes these particular pads squidgey and stretchy, which beyond being fun to play with means you get a little extra stability and cushioning over a standard model.
+Whichever option you pick, the backing will be made of neoprene foam—unlike most fabric pads, which usually use a rubber and cloth combo.
+That makes these particular pads squidgey and stretchy—beyond being fun to play with, it also means you get a little extra stability and cushioning over a standard model.

 Read our full SteelSeries QCK Performance mouse pad review.